Eceptonsu/evan.shi/README.md

 - **[Netlify](https://www.netlify.com/):** An incredible platform for hosting my static websites.

-To understand more about how these resources contribute to my website, feel free to visit their official sites linked above.
+To understand more about how these resources contribute to my website, feel free to visit their sites linked above.

 ## License